-Within the discipline of communication arts, the Department of Communication, Design & Studio Arts enables students to bring to the communication profession both breadth and depth, and it provides students with the opportunity to gain knowledge, skills and techniques.
+Programs in the Department of Communication and Design Arts enable students to bring to the communication and design professions both breadth and depth, and they provide students with the opportunity to gain knowledge and learn skills and techniques.

-For students interested in careers in cinema and media arts or in public relations, standalone majors are offered that encompass a full range of courses from theory to practice.
+For students interested in careers in cinema and media arts, public relations or visual communication design, standalone majors are offered that encompass a full range of courses from theory to practice.
 For students interested in speech communication or journalism, complementary majors are offered that provide opportunity to couple communications-specific study with another discipline.
 Likely complements include English, history, political science, religious studies, or other areas of particular interest to the student.